terhechte/CoreValue/Readme.md

 ```

-### NSManagedStruct
+### CVManagedStruct

-Since most of the time you probably want boxing and unboxing functionality, CoreValue includes two handy type aliases, `NSManagedStruct` and `NSManagedPersistentStruct` which contain Boxing and Unboxing in one type.
+Since most of the time you probably want boxing and unboxing functionality, CoreValue includes two handy type aliases, `CVManagedStruct` and `CVManagedPersistentStruct` which contain Boxing and Unboxing in one type.

 ## Docs
 (Coming, have a look at [CoreValue.swift](https://github.com/terhechte/CoreValue/blob/master/CoreValue/CoreValue.swift), it's full of docstrings)